irelius/RedditClone/README.md

 - React / Redux
 - Flask
 - SQLAlchemy
+- AWS
 <br>
-Future technologies that may be utilized are Text Editors (e.g. Lexical) and AWS to allow users to post images and videos.
+Future technologies that may be utilized are Text Editors (e.g. Lexical) to allow users to customize text in comments.
 <br>
 <br>